The BEST Pistachio Brittle Ever

 Food Facts

 According to the history of peanut brittle candy, brittle was probably the first candy ever made.
 Peanut brittle made with corn syrups and nuts began appearing in cookbooks around the 19th century.
-Because we find peanut brittle recipes most commonly in American cookbooks, it is generally recognized as an American recipe, but it’s safe to assume that brittles have been made in all countries.
+Because we find peanut brittle recipes most commonly in American cookbooks, it is generally recognized as an American recipe, but it’s safe to assume that brittle has been made in all countries.
+The pistachio nut is a member of the cashew family.
+Probably native to Persia, the Greeks glorify them in dozens of honey-drenched pastries.

 Healthy Benefit

 Pistachios are cholesterol-free and high in monounsaturated fat, which is a good fat and means that they, along with other nuts, will help protect your heart.
 They contain copper, magnesium, and B vitamins.
-A one ounce serving of pistachios (about 45 nuts) contains over 10% of the daily requirements of dietary fiber, magnesium, copper, phosphorous, and B vitamins.
+A 1 ounce serving of pistachios (about 45 nuts) contains over 10% of the daily requirements of dietary fiber, magnesium, copper, phosphorous, and B vitamins.

 Shopping Tip